alankoibagarov/interview-tracker/README.md

-# Interview Tracker
+# Interview Flow

-Interview Tracker is a full-stack web application designed to help users manage, track, and analyze upcoming and past interviews.
+Interview Flow is a full-stack web application designed to help users manage, track, and analyze upcoming and past interviews.
 It features a dashboard, statistics, and a user-friendly interface for efficient interview management.

 ## Packages